 Benefits of video KYC

 Among the different types of KYC, video KYC is a completely remote form of onboarding.
 Owing to its watertight process, it is one of the most secure and fraud-free methods of customer identification.
-It can bring down the time taken to onboard a customer from days to mere minutes and lead to upto 90% reduction in costs for FIs.
+It can bring down the time taken to onboard a customer from days to mere minutes and can cause upto 90% of reduction in costs for FIs.